 Professors and research scholars may participate in occasional activity outside of the primary assignment or area of study with prior approval from the International Student & Scholar Center (ISSC).
 Wages or other remuneration for such activities may also be accepted.

 Such an activity may take the form of single-occurrence lectures and short-term consultations, if authorized in advance by the UMass Dartmouth International Student & Scholar Center (ISSC).
 These lectures and consultations must be separate from your primary program activities.
 For example, a scholar doing research with our Biology Department may be invited by a local marine museum to give a lecture on a certain topic.
 This activity would likely be approved, if the procedures below are correctly followed:

 - Be directly related to the objectives of the exchange visitor's program;

 - Be separate from the exchange visitor's primary program activities;

 - Not delay the completion date of the visitor's program; and

 - Be documented in SEVIS; a new DS-2019 will be printed

 Procedure for approval

-Occasional lectures or consultations must be approved in advance and in writing by the Responsible Officer (RO) or Alternate Responsible Officer (ARO).
+Occasional lectures or consultations must be approved in advance and in writing by the Responsible Officer (RO) or Alternate Responsible Officer (ARO) at the ISSC.
 These steps must be followed: